openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

 Is perfectly ok.
-The way a shared_ptr works is by keeping a count of how many references there are to it.
+The way a shared_ptr works internally is by keeping a count of how many references there are to it.
 Whenever we make a copy of it, it increases that counter by one, whenever a reference is destroyed it decreases that reference by one.
 When the reference count arrives to 0 it frees the allocated memory.
-That reference counting is done atomically, which means that we can share a shared_ptr across threads without having problems with the count.
+That reference counting is done automatically, which means that we can share a shared_ptr across threads without having problems with the count.
 That doesn't mean that we can access the contained data safely in a multithreaded application, just that the reference count won't get messed up if we pass a shared_ptr across different threads.

-**[BD: This chapter covers a lot of material (in a very nice way :]), however it ends in a very specialized way (talking about shared_ptrs with threads).
-A small paragraph would be helpful.]**
+**[BD: This chapter covers a lot of material (in a very nice way :]), however it ends in a very abrupt and specialized way (talking about shared_ptrs with threads).
+A small conclusion paragraph or section would be helpful.]**

 <em style="font-size:0.8em; text-align:center; display:block;">This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</em>